avalanche-foundation/ACPs/ACPs/285-reduce-minimum-consumption-rate/README.md

 As noted in a [recent public discussion](https://x.com/frostLedger/status/2039683238285713557) by the Avalanche Foundation: *"Inflation should be used surgically.
 To reward specific behaviors: uptime, performance, ecosystem contribution.
 Not as a blanket payment for passively existing on the network."*

-Once a validator selects a staking duration, `MinConsumptionRate` is a key determinant of the staking rewards received, and therefore of the AVAX issued by the protocol as rewards.
+Once a validator selects a staking duration, `MinConsumptionRate` is a key determinant of the staking rewards received, and therefore of the AVAX created under the protocol as rewards.
 In aggregate, it is a key protocol parameter determining the AVAX inflation rate, alongside the aggregate stake durations chosen by validators.
 Given the current network stake, staking behavior, and protocol parameter configurations, the trailing one-year inflation rate is approximately 5.5%.
 That figure uses circulating supply (AVAX issued minus burned minus staked) as the monetary base, which is the closest analogue to M1 (cash and cash equivalents) in monetary economics.

 ![AVAX net inflation rate](<AVAX net inflation rate.jpeg>)